Medical Policy

 Rees and colleagues (2008) reviewed the clinical results of the thyrohyoid approach for in-office vocal fold augmentation using calcium hydroxylapatite (CaHA/Radiesse).
 The researchers conducted a chart review of all individuals who underwent in-office thyrohyoid vocal fold augmentation between June 1, 2005 and June 1, 2007.
 Information with respect to participant demographics, indications, complications, and clinical outcome was summarized.
 A total of 51 thyrohyoid vocal fold augmentations were performed in 33 participants (26 men; mean age of 66 years).
 Six (13%) procedures were aborted due to an inability to achieve an appropriate injection angle.
 Two (6%) self-limited complications reported included a vasovagal episode and a small ulcer identified near the petiole of the epiglottis.
 Pre- and post-procedure data were available for 62.5% of participants.
 The mean 10-item Voice Handicap Index (VHI) reflected an improvement from 27.9 (± 8.40) pre-procedure to 13.5 (± 10.52) post-procedure (p<0.001).
 The authors concluded that in-office vocal fold augmentation with the use of the thyrohyoid approach produces excellent clinical results.

 Rosen and colleagues (2009) evaluated the long-term effectiveness of CaHA vocal fold injection for individuals with glottic insufficiency.
 Each participant served as his/her own control.
 Voice-related outcome measures were assessed for pre-injection, 1, 3, 6, and 12 months.
-A total of 63 subjects were available for evaluation; 53% of the injection procedures were performed in the office and 57 % of participants were diagnosed with unilateral paralysis and 43% with glottal incompetence with mobile vocal folds.
+A total of 63 participants were available for evaluation; 53% of the injection procedures were performed in the office and 57 % of participants were diagnosed with unilateral paralysis and 43% with glottal incompetence with mobile vocal folds.
 Participant satisfaction 12 months after injection demonstrated 67% reporting a significant improvement in voice and 81 % reporting at least a moderate improvement in voice.
 Utilizing the VHI-10, visual analog scale (vocal effort), Consensus Assessment Perceptual Evaluation V (judgments of voice severity), and objective voice measures of glottal closure (maximum phonation time and S:Z ratio), paired-t tests demonstrated significant improvements after treatment.
 A 22% further treatment rate was observed at the 12-month time point.
-The authors concluded that 1-year results of this group of subjects with glottal incompetence treated with CaHA vocal fold injection demonstrate that excellent clinical results were achieved.
+The authors concluded that 1-year results of this group of participants with glottal incompetence treated with CaHA vocal fold injection demonstrate that excellent clinical results were achieved.

-Carroll and colleagues (2011) investigated the long-term effectiveness of CaHA/Radiesse as a vocal fold injectable by assessing data from a cohort of subjects who underwent injection for glottal insufficiency (also known as vocal fold insufficiency).
+Carroll and colleagues (2011) investigated the long-term effectiveness of CaHA/Radiesse as a vocal fold injectable by assessing data from a cohort of participants who underwent injection for glottal insufficiency (also known as vocal fold insufficiency).
 Participants who underwent CaHA injection for glottal insufficiency due to any cause were considered for inclusion in the study.
 The change in VHI-10 scores between pre-injection scores and best post-injection scores as well as between the pre-injection and the most recent VHI-10 scores were employed as primary outcome measures to determine the persistence of benefit or the time to loss of benefit.
 Complications among the participants were ascertained.
 A total of 90 individuals who underwent 108 vocal fold injections with CaHA were evaluated for inclusion.
 A total of 20 individuals with 22 injections met the criteria for inclusion.
 Fourteen of 22 (64%) participants demonstrated loss of benefit of the CaHA material.
 The average length of benefit was 18.6 months, (ranging from 8 to 36 months).
 Complications were identified in three of the original cohort of 108 injections.
 The authors concluded that CaHA is an effective and safe long-term vocal fold injectable with an average length of benefit of 18.6 months.

 In a prospective study, Mohammed and colleagues (2016) assessed the voice outcomes in individuals with unilateral vocal cord palsy undergoing vocal fold injection augmentation laryngoplasty with Radiesse in a clinic-based setting.
 Outcomes were assessed using a 10-item voice handicap index (VHI-10) administered as a postal survey before and after intervention.
 The study involved 43 participants.
 However, 15 participants died of malignant disease.
 Only 21 participants responded to the survey.
 The results of the survey suggest a sustained improvement at 3 months (p<0.01) and 6 months (p<0.033) post-injection.